 You do not need to follow rules about days or hands.
 Wear the stone in the way that feels comfortable and looks good on you.
 The ritual value comes from the intention and the habit, not from a rigid formula.
 Many wearers like to set a simple intention the first time they put a new stone on.

 Price tracks colour and clarity most of all.
 A pale, cloudy moonstone costs a fraction of a clean stone with strong blue sheen, and a lightly tinted ruby is far cheaper than a vivid, well-cut natural one.
 For an everyday birthstone you enjoy wearing, a mid-range silver piece is plenty.
-Save the gem-quality budget for a milestone gift like a 30th birthday, an anniversary, or a Diwali present.
+Save the gem-quality budget for a milestone gift.

 Buy from a seller who is clear about whether a ruby is natural, heat-treated, or lab-grown, all of which are legitimate, just priced very differently.
-Freshwater pearls and treated rubies are common and normal on the Indian market.
+Freshwater pearls and treated rubies are common and completely normal.
 A short line of provenance is worth more than a vague bargain.

 Cancer birthstone vs the broader Cancer crystal set